suumaya/suumaya/README.md

-- 🔭  I’m a Cyber Security Graduate Student "Last Year" :)
+- I’m a Cyber Security Graduate Student 🔭I
-- 🌱  I’m currently working on Q&A platform to detect phishing mails.
+- Currently working on Q&A platform to detect phishing mails 📫
-- 👯  I’m looking to collaborate on open source projects
-- 📫  You can reach me any time: Sumayafor@gmail.com, welcome all ;)
+-  I’m looking to collaborate on open source projects and you can reach me any time: Sumayafor@gmail.com 👯